Alcohol and Sleep After 35: What the Research Actually Shows

 Can alcohol worsen night sweats during perimenopause?

 Research and clinical experience both suggest that alcohol can trigger or worsen vasomotor symptoms including hot flashes and night sweats in perimenopausal women.
 Alcohol causes peripheral vasodilation which raises skin temperature and may trigger flushing responses.
-For women experiencing significant night sweats, reducing or eliminating evening alcohol consumption is a reasonable step to explore.
+For women experiencing significant night sweats, reducing or eliminating evening alcohol consumption is a reasonable step to explore with a healthcare provider.

 Is there a “safe” amount of alcohol for sleep quality?